seonokkim/3DYoga90/README.md

 ```

  If you want to download the skeleton dataset of sequences, download files from [google drive](https://drive.google.com/drive/folders/11SOWVJ5CF5pbkftMqogVP5Pkyg88hbau?usp=sharing).
 The dataset structure is inspired by [Google - Isolated Sign Language Recognition](https://www.kaggle.com/competitions/asl-signs/data?select=train_landmark_files).

+## License
+This project is licensed under the terms of the MIT license.
+Third-party datasets are subject to their license.